hugohfo/angularPayment/README.md

 ## Development

-Clone the repository and install all the necessary dependencies (yarn is highly recommended)
+Clone the repository and install all the necessary dependencies

 ```sh
 $ git clone https://github.com/GrapesJS/grapesjs.git